jojoslover/MyCertificates/README.md

 </div>

 # MyCertificates
-Certificates Generator A tool that allows you to generate certificates such as course certificates, certificates of completing a specific course, certificate of completion of a topic ... etc. Very quickly, with high quality.
+Certificates Generator A tool that allows you to generate certificates with multiple languages (Arabic as well) such as course certificates, certificates of completing a specific course, certificate of completion of a topic ... etc. Very quickly, with high quality.
 This is not all, this tool generates certificates for you without a limit, where you can generate more than 500 certificates with the click of a button.
 Is that all ?!
 Of course not, there is an additional advantage which is sending certificates directly to the emails of students or participants in your courses and seminars
 And is that all ? ;) its not all, you can write in arabic, hindi, english and more